 Dustin’s debut feature project Stray was selected for the Directors Lab of the Binger Filmlab in Amsterdam in 2012 and for CineMart at Rotterdam in 2013.
 Set in the Southern Alps of New Zealand, Stray had its World Premiere in Main Competition at the 2018 Moscow International Film Festival, where it won the Silver Saint George Award for Best Actor.
 Stray continues to screen and win awards at international film festivals.
 Stray was theatrically released in New Zealand in 2018 in over 40 cinemas, garnering strong box office, widespread critical acclaim and heralded as the best New Zealand film of the year.

-Dustin was awarded Best Direction in a Feature Film (Budget under 1M) at the 2019 Australian Directors Guild Awards for Stray.
+In 2019, Dustin was awarded Best Direction in a Feature Film (Budget under 1M) at the Australian Directors Guild Awards, and Best New Director at the Brooklyn Film Festival.

 Dustin is an alumni of Melbourne International Film Festival's Accelerator programme and Script to Screen's FilmUp programme.
 He has been a selector and mentor for Script to Screen's Short Film Lab and has taught undergraduate courses in filmmaking.